JuniML/DeepMETTL3/README.md

 conda activate DeepMETLL3
 ```
 ## Examples
 > Toy dataset are present in the example directory. the example.ipynb can be used .

+## Run_Prediction
+> Toy dataset are present in the example directory. the example.ipynb can be used .
+>
+## Streamlit app
+> We have developed the graphical userinterface for DeepMETTL3 using streamlit app.
+Install all necassary libraries and then run the following command to run the app.

 ## Citation
 ## License